2003 - Present

 1997 - 2003

-Teaching in all areas of information technology, networking, and communication for graduate and undergraduate students.
+Teaching and course development in all areas of information technology, networking, and communication for graduate and undergraduate students.
 Research on information systems and information retrieval, information visualization, and information system use.
 Curriculum development and innovation, including a new undergraduate major.
 Advisor to M.S. and Ph.D. students; student project supervision.

 1991 - 1997

-Taught graduate-level courses dealing with information technology; networking tools and use; information organization and system design; and user-based design and analysis.
+Teaching graduate-level courses dealing with information technology; networking tools and use; information organization and system design; and user-based design and analysis.
 Founded and developed a widely used community computing system, Prairienet.
-Assistant Dean (1996-97) for distance education M.S. program.
+Assistant Dean (1996-97) to develop a new distance education M.S. program.
 Joint appointment in the National Center for Supercomputing Applications (NCSA) as a Senior Research Scientist.

 1989 - 1991